HL7/fhir-gender-harmony/input/pagecontent/model.md

 context of the information presented to guide and inform changes within operational standards.
 The Model has five (5) major elements independent of other components that may also be part of the information model for a
-Person: Gender Identity (GI), Sex For Clinical Use (SfCU), Recorded Sex or Gender (RSG), Name to Use (NtU), and Pronouns.
+Person: Gender Identity (GI), Sex Parameter for Clinical Use (SPCU), Recorded Sex or Gender (RSG), Name to Use (NtU), and Pronouns.

 With the exception of one addition (Recorded Sex or Gender attribute =